cal-itp/data-infra/docs/analytics_tools/notebooks.md

 (connecting-to-warehouse)=
 ### Connecting to the Warehouse

-Connecting to the warehouse requires a bit of setup after logging in to JupyterHub.
+Connecting to the warehouse requires a bit of setup after logging in to JupyterHub, but allows users to query data in the warehouse directly.
-Users need to download and install the gcloud commandline tool from the app.
+To do this, you will need to download and install the gcloud commandline tool from the app.

 See the screencast below for a full walkthrough.